Skip to main content

 Next steps

-• Visual Inertial Odometry roadmap for what comes after optical flow.
+• Visual Inertial Odometry for full 6-DOF pose estimation.

 • The plugin emits structured logs through the agent’s normal log pipe.
 Tail them with ados plugin logs com.altnautica.vision-nav for debugging.